giubbas/GA-Project-2/README.md

 In the code below we setted the currentAnimal variable and we put the clicked animal inside the "myJourney" array.
 ![handle-click](/readme-images/handle-click-journey.png)

-The image below represent the function in which we get ten random animals from the API and then we set the "animals" variable to them.
+The image below represents the function in which we get ten random animals from the API and then we set the "animals" variable to them.

 ![get-function](/readme-images/get-function.png)